 In 1999 he was appointed a Fellow of the Royal Academy of Engineering.
 He has published over 80 papers, and given many presentations on Innovation, Process Control, Benchmarking, World-Class manufacturing and the future of the Process Industries.
 In 1999 Roger wrote and published the IChemE book, “Benchmarking Process Manufacturing”.
 It is still the only book on the subject.
 He has been a Visiting Professor to three UK Universities.

-He is a Fellow of the Institute of Materials, holds a Ph.D. from the Faculty of Engineering at the University of Sheffield and is a Fellow of the Royal Academy of Engineering (2011).
+David holds a PhD from Imperial College, is a Fellow of the Institute of Physics and a Fellow of the Royal Academy of Engineering (2014).